Rock-it-science/COSC-315-Project-3/Part 2/readme_part2.md

     Finally, the function writes the super block back to the file.
 It fseek to move the cursor back to the start of the file, and fputs to write the modified super block to that position.

+* ls:
-* ls: Reads superblock for file names.
-Checks if they are empty to not print blank lines.
+	Reads superblock for file names.
+Checks if they are empty to ensure blank lines are not printed.
 Due to issues with writing to the superblock, this function does not work as the data is stored in structs instead of directly on the superblock.

+* read:
-* read: Reads superblock to see if file with the input name and if the block exists by checking the inode.
-Due to issues with writing to the superblock, this function does not work as the data is stored in structs instead of directly on the superblock.
+	Reads superblock to see if file with the input name and the appropriate block exists by checking the inode section.
+Due to issues with writing to the superblock, this function does not work as the data is stored in structs instead of directly on the superblock, meaning newly written files might be seen as non existent.

 * write: